wichtounet/wichtounet.github.io/posts/2016/11/zapcc-a-faster-c++-compiler.rst

 |     Speedup VS GCC   | 2.21 | 2.12  | 2.21 | 2.13 | 2.16 |
 +----------------------+------+-------+------+------+------+

-The result is pretty clear! zapcc is around **times faster than clang** and around **two times faster than GCC**.
+The result is pretty clear! zapcc is around **three times faster than clang** and around **two times faster than GCC**.
 This is pretty impressive!

 For those that think than clang is always faster than GCC, keep in mind that